Getting Started

 # Interactive Elements

-Modern HTML5 interactive elements with built-in accessibility.
+Native HTML5 interactive elements with built-in styling and accessibility.

 # Disclosure Widgets

-What makes this framework different?
+What makes Acorn different?

 Can I customize everything?

-# Progress Indicators
+# Progress & Meter

 Upload progress: 67%